 Grant recipients will be required to submit reports twice a year via BILH's Community Benefits Database that includes program updates, evaluation data and a financial update.
-Modifying what is provided in Appendices D and E, grant recipients will submit a logic model and evaluation plan to provide evaluation data over the course of the project.
+Once awarded, grant recipients will be expected to work with the BILH Community Benefits and Community Relations Director of Evaluation and Data ("evaluator") to define and determine the impact of the funded proposal.
 In general, the evaluation will answer: